GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/README.md

 <h2> Summary/ Take Away </h2>

-#We were able to create a small yet effective network, which would allow all end points (PCs in this case) to communicate with each other.
+<h4>We successfully created a small but effective LAN that allows end devices across different VLANs to communicate using a router-on-a-stick configuration.
+This kind of setup is common in enterprise environments for network segmentation and security. </h4>
 ---